 Save to Pinterest Experience a warm embrace in a bowl with this Miso Butternut Squash Soup.
 This silky, comforting dish features oven-roasted butternut squash blended with aromatic vegetables and savory miso paste.
 It offers a nourishing, umami-rich flavor profile that bridges the gap between autumn comfort and Japanese-inspired elegance.

-By roasting the butternut squash until caramelized, you unlock a natural sweetness that balances the ginger and garlic.
+Save to Pinterest By roasting the butternut squash until caramelized, you unlock a natural sweetness that balances the ginger and garlic.
 This soup is not only a nutritional powerhouse but also a satisfying meal that feels indulgent without the need for heavy cream.

 Ingredients